zy0266/esilv-mlops-crashcourse-24/README.md

 ## Objective

-Teach practical aspects of productionizing ML services — from collecting requirements to model deployment and monitoring.
+Teach practical aspects of productionizing ML services — from collecting requirements to model deployment and monitoring

 ## [MANDATORY] Pre-requisites & setup